 Give your family and friends grace when they don’t know how to react.
 If they don’t know how to support you, or they say the wrong thing, forgive them and let it go.
 They are human, and miscarriage is particularly difficult to navigate.

 When you have lost a baby, each successive pregnancy brings with it new anxiety as you know what might go wrong more intimately than ever.
-But, it is still possible to live with hope.
+However, it is still possible to live with hope.
 If you find out you’re pregnant, focus on the joy of the new life inside you.
 Immediately thank God for this baby no matter how long you get to be his or her mom.
 I have started naming — or at least nicknaming — my babies as soon as I find out I’m pregnant.
 I also create a chart to mark down each day I know he or she exists.
 That way I can celebrate however many weeks we have together as an antidote to the feelings of fear and dread that continually rear their heads.

 It is a constant struggle to remain hopeful, but that is what being a Christian mother is all about.
 We have hope that we will live forever with a God who loved each of us into existence.
 He loved you into existence, He loved me into existence, and He loved each of our babies into existence, for however long they were with us.
 Do not doubt His goodness even when all you want to do is meet the children He gives you.
 At the end of the day, children are a gift that we do nothing to deserve.